© Crown copyright 2012

 - granted only if recipients meet certain conditions on access

-The UK Statistics Authority is required to treat the pre-release orders applicable to each of the four administrations as an integral part of their Code of Practice for Official Statistics.
+The UK Statistics Authority is required to treat the pre-release orders applicable to each of the four administrations as an integral part of their Code of Practice for Statistics.
 By the same token, all producers of official statistics have a statutory duty to comply with whichever order applies to their respective administration.

 6. Non-statutory arrangements for official statistics